tinavngo/meet/README.md

 6. As a user,
     I should be able to display charts visualizing event details So that I could compare events from one another to help me make a choice.

+## Serverless functions
+The Meet app uses serverless functions which comes from handling requests from the Google Calendar API.
+Users are able to authorize with the Google OAuth Provider which grants them access to the Google Calendar API.
+The chosen cloud-service provider for this app is AWS Lambda which will be efficient in areas of scalability, cost and back-end maintenence.